Prerequisites

 Replace

-[DESTINATION-BUCKET]with the name of the bucket where inventory reports will be written.bucket-inventory-config.json -
+[DESTINATION-BUCKET]with the name of the bucket where inventory reports are written.bucket-inventory-config.json -

 Apply the bucket inventory configuration: